 4. Your opinion is not considered

 If your partner isn’t taking your opinions into consideration, there is a chance you are not feeling loved or appreciated in a relationship.
-You will receive love and give love once you talk to your partner about it.
-Let them know that this behavior is only causing damage to your relationship.
-If they want to save this relationship, then they better get their act together and start considering your thoughts and opinions before jumping to conclusions.
+You must talk to your partner about it.
+Let them know that this behavior is only causing damage to your bond.
+If they want to save this relationship, then they better get their act together and start considering your thoughts and opinions as equally important as their own.

-5. You may not feel loved if he stops introducing you to his friends
+5. You may not feel loved if they stop introducing you to their friends

 Related Reading: Every Guy Has These 10 Types Of Friends

 Ways To Deal With Not Feeling Loved In A Relationship

 Joie said that “unloved” is a personal feeling and so it is upon the individual to take charge and deal with it.
 “It is your responsibility to let the other person know that you are feeling unloved.
 And at the same time, you need to clarify and manage your expectations.
 Then, you could create situations that will allow your partner to shower you with love and care,” Joie said.